 The HEA COVID-19 Challenge supported grantees implementing in Jordan, Kenya and Bangladesh.

-Phase II of the HEA supports grantee implementing in any of the following countries: Chad, Ethiopia, Uganda, Jordan and Lebanon.
+Phase II of the HEA supported grantees implementing in Chad, Ethiopia, Uganda, Jordan and Lebanon.

 © UNHCR/Asif Shahzad